Sage-Bionetworks/BridgeDocs/_articles/ios_get_started.md

 ### 5. Commit your changes and push

-Once you have set up Carthage, we recommend commiting your changes and pushing to github.
+Once you have set up Carthage, we recommend committing your changes and pushing to GitHub.

 ## Xcode Project Setup